 Northern France Cycling Routes

 The cycle tours of Champagne , Alsace and Normandy have some fantastic landmarks and activities to admire.
-Whether you are enjoying a well-de...Read more
+Whether you are enjoying...Read more

 Often described as the Devon of northern France, Normandy and the Calvados Coast is home to lush countryside, quaint villages and serene sand dune beaches.
 There's lots to love about cycling Normandy, from the gentle terrain to the fine cider, regional cuisine and historical sites.
 Temperatures are more comfortable than in the south and on the coast you'll find the chic resorts of Cabourg and Deauville.
 Read on to find out more about our Normandy cycle routes.